 “Thank you, sir.
 I appreciate it.
 Since I have you on the line, is there anything new happening anywhere that I should be aware of?”
 The direct line from Brussels to Busey’s office was one of the most secure telephone lines in the world.

-SACEUR was quiet for a long moment before responding, “The diplomatic efforts have closed down almost entirely.
-They weren’t making progress anyhow.
+SACEUR was quiet for a long moment before responding, “The diplomatic efforts have shut down almost entirely.
+No progress was being made anyhow.
 Ready your command for action, Jim,” Galvin spoke slow and deliberately.
-“I’m guessing we have maybe another two days of peace left at best.”
+“I’m guessing we have maybe forty-eight hours of peace left if we’re lucky.”